nelson-lang/nelson-website/JSON.md

 ## JavaScript Object Notation

-Functions to transmit data objects consisting of attribute–value pairs and array data types (or any other serializable value).
+Functions to transmit data objects consisting of attributeâ€“value pairs and array data types (or any other serializable value).

 Example: